Dear Co-Chairs, Excellences, colleagues,

 I have the honor to speak on behalf of the European Union and its Member States.

-Lastly, but certainly not least important, the EU and its Member States believe that the function of the GA would also greatly benefit from greater inclusion and participation of various stakeholders in all aspects of our work, including youth and civil society organisations.
-There is no better occasion to do this than during this 75th session.
+Lasty, dear Co-Chairs, the European Union and its Member States believe that the function of the GA would also greatly benefit from greater inclusion and participation of various stakeholders in all aspects of our work, especially youth and civil society organisations.